effect-ts-app/todo-sample/README.md

 # Practical use of Effect-TS: Todo app sample

 This is an opinionated sample use of full-stack [Effect-TS](https://github.com/Effect-TS/core).
-(See repositories for more info and discord link, articles, youtube videos, etc) Though in the frontend, the Views and Presentational components so far are void of it's use.
+(See repositories for more info and discord link, articles, youtube videos, etc).

+Though in the frontend, the Views and Presentational components so far are void of it's use.

 The sample is somewhat based on Microsoft To Do.